Shubunkin Fish: Your Guide to Easy Care and Keeping

 Tank size

-The tank size or aquarium size for shubunkin goldfish should be a minimum of 20 gallons per fish.
-However, it’s important to note that shubunkins are active and energetic fish that can grow quite large, reaching lengths of 6 to 8 inches (15 to 20 centimeters) or even more.
-As they grow, they will require more space to swim and thrive.
+For shubunkin goldfish, the minimum recommended tank size is 20 gallons per fish.
+However, it’s important to keep in mind that shubunkins are active and energetic fish that can grow quite large, reaching lengths of 15 to 20 centimeters (6 to 8 inches) or even more.
+As they grow, they will need additional space to swim and thrive.

-For this reason, it is highly recommended to provide a larger tank if possible.
-A 30-gallon tank or larger is preferable for a single shubunkin, and if you plan to keep more than one, you should increase the tank size accordingly.
-If you are considering multiple shubunkins, it’s best to have at least 40 to 50 gallons of water volume to accommodate their size and activity levels comfortably.
+For optimal conditions, a 30-gallon tank or larger is preferable for a single shubunkin.
+If you plan to keep more than one, it’s essential to increase the tank size accordingly; a minimum of 40 to 50 gallons is recommended to comfortably accommodate their size and activity levels.

-In general, the bigger the tank, the better it is for your fish, as it allows for better water quality, more swimming space, and reduces the need for frequent water changes.
-A larger tank also provides opportunities for creating a more diverse and interesting aquatic environment with hiding spots and decorations.
+In general, the larger the tank, the better it is for your fish, as it promotes better water quality, provides more swimming space, and reduces the frequency of necessary water changes.
+A spacious environment also allows for a more diverse and engaging aquatic habitat, complete with hiding spots and decorations that enrich their lives.

 Tank decor

-Creating a well-decorated tank for your shubunkin goldfish not only enhances their living environment but also provides them with mental stimulation and places to explore.
+Creating a well-decorated tank for your shubunkin goldfish enhances their living environment and provides mental stimulation and exploration opportunities.
 Here are some tank decor ideas suitable for shubunkins:

-1. Substrate: Use smooth gravel or sand as the tank’s substrate.
-Avoid using sharp or rough gravel that could injure your fish.
-It’s better to use sand or large gravels as a tank bottom substrate.
-Goldfish digs the bottom all the time and quite often they swallow large substrate grains and die because of this.
+Substrate: Use smooth gravel or sand as the tank substrate.
+Avoid sharp or rough gravel that could injure your fish.
+It’s best to use sand or larger gravel, as goldfish frequently dig the substrate.
+Smaller grains can be swallowed, leading to potential health issues.

-2. Plants: Live aquatic plants not only add visual appeal but also provide hiding spots and oxygenate the water.
-Hardy and fast-growing plants like Anubias, Java Fern, and Hornwort are good choices.
-Be aware that shubunkins might nibble on live plants, so choose plants that are less likely to be eaten.
-At that shubunkin likes digging the tank bottom substrate, scattering dirt and digging out tank plants.
-Therefore, you should put there only plants with strong roots that will survive at such conditions.
+Plants: Live aquatic plants not only add visual appeal but also provide hiding spots and oxygenate the water.
+Hardy and fast-growing plants like Anubias, Java Fern, and Hornwort are excellent choices.
+However, be aware that shubunkins might nibble on live plants, so select varieties that are less likely to be eaten.
+Since shubunkins enjoy digging, it’s advisable to use plants with strong roots that can withstand their activity.

-3. Driftwood and Rocks: Adding driftwood and rocks can create hiding places for your shubunkins and add a natural look to the tank.
-Ensure that any rocks used are smooth and do not have sharp edges.
+Driftwood and Rocks: Incorporating driftwood and rocks creates hiding places and adds a natural aesthetic to the tank.
+Ensure that any rocks used are smooth and free of sharp edges.

-4. Bubbler or Air Stones: Air stones or bubble walls not only improve oxygenation but also create visual interest with bubbles rising from the bottom of the tank.
+Bubbler or Air Stones: Air stones or bubble walls improve oxygenation and create visual interest with bubbles rising from the bottom of the tank.

 Water parameters

-Shubunkins are cold-water fish and thrive in temperatures that are slightly cooler than tropical fish.
-Avoid extreme temperature fluctuations, as they can stress the fish.
+Shubunkins are cold-water fish that thrive in slightly cooler temperatures compared to tropical fish.
+It’s important to avoid extreme fluctuations, as these can stress the fish.

-Shubunkins can tolerate a wide pH range, but keeping the water slightly alkaline (pH above 7.0) is generally preferred.
+Shubunkins can tolerate a wide pH range, but slightly alkaline water (above pH 7.0) is generally preferred for their health and well-being.

-Ammonia and nitrite are toxic to fish.
-Regularly test the water and ensure these levels are consistently at 0 ppm.
+Both ammonia and nitrite are toxic to fish, so it’s crucial to regularly test the water and maintain these levels at 0 ppm.

 Nitrate is a byproduct of the nitrogen cycle in an aquarium.
-While Shubunkins can tolerate moderate levels of nitrate, it’s best to keep it as low as possible to ensure optimal health.
+While shubunkins can tolerate moderate levels of nitrate, keeping it as low as possible is best for their optimal health.

-Shubunkins can adapt to a range of water hardness levels, but keeping it within this range is generally suitable.
+Shubunkins can adapt to a range of water hardness levels, but maintaining it within this range is generally suitable for their well-being.

-Remember, these water parameters are guidelines, and slight variations can be tolerated by healthy and well-acclimated fish.
-However, sudden and significant changes in water conditions can stress or harm the fish.
-It’s crucial to use a reliable water test kit to monitor the water quality regularly and perform water changes as needed to maintain stable and suitable conditions.
+These water parameters serve as guidelines, and slight variations can be tolerated by healthy, well-acclimated fish.
+However, sudden and significant changes in water conditions can be harmful.
+Regular monitoring with a reliable water test kit is crucial, along with performing water changes as needed to maintain stable and suitable conditions.

 Diet